akka/akka-projection/docs/src/main/paradox/grpc.md

 database load would be to share results of the queries across the different consumers, since most of them are probably reading at the tail of the same event stream.

+### Starting from snapshots

+The producer can use snapshots as starting points and thereby reducing number of events that have to be loaded.
+This can be useful if the consumer start from zero without any previously processed offset or if it has been disconnected for a long while and its offset is far behind.

+To enable starting from snapshots you need to enable @extref:[eventsBySlicesStartingFromSnapshots in Akka Persistence R2DBC](akka-persistence-r2dbc:query.html#eventsbyslicesstartingfromsnapshots).

+Then you need to define the snapshot to event transformation function in `EventProducerSource.withStartingFromSnapshots` when registering the @ref:[Producer](#producer).

 ## Configuration

 ### Consumer configuration